alekcz/firestream/README.md

 Design and prototyping.
 Not suitable for any kind of usuage.

 ## Design
-`firestream` is designed to be a minimal hassle, kafakaesque streams for pico-scale applications or MVPs.
+`firestream` is designed to provide kafakaesque streams with minimal hassle for pico-scale applications or MVPs.
 Once your application is no longer pico-scale using `firestream` is a great way to ensure bad things happen. `firestream` is aimed to give your application (or business) the runway grow enough to be able to absorb the operational cost of `kafka`.

 ### Schema
 At both rest and in transit all messages are stored as stringified `json` objects. `firestream` itself works in `clojure` maps.